Right Arrow

 2. Check Camera Coverage: Identify gaps in your current system—especially in areas with heavy equipment traffic or poor visibility.

-5. Review and Adapt: Use incident data to refine workflows, update training, and celebrate improvements as a team win.
+5. Review and Adapt: Use event data to refine workflows, update training, and celebrate improvements as a team win.

 Frequently asked questions